 Let’s start with the most difficult group to accommodate: Print Readers.

-Physical libraries may be closed, but there are still lots of free book giveaways out there.
+If your physical library is closed (mine is open for request pickups, so double-check, there are still lots of free book giveaways out there.
 For example, the International Thriller Writers organization hosts a Big Thrill Book Giveaway of signed thrillers every month or so.
 Goodreads does both Print and Kindle Giveaways, and you can browse by genre.
 (Amazon owns Goodreads, so digital books are specifically Kindle format.
 Non-Kindle folks, see my final tip below for a workaround.)

 They may not have the same name recognition, but LibraryThing is another great reader’s website that has Early Reviewer and Member Giveaway programs.
 And a quick glance through their numbers (copies on offer and entries) suggests your chances of winning may be better there, especially as a non-American reader.
 Not that it’s an either/or proposition—we loves all the book sites, precious!

 Another possibility for print readers is Advance Reader Copies (ARCs).
 These are books publishers send out ahead of release to generate buzz and get reviews for new books.
 Here’s a comprehensive guide from a book blogger on How to Get ARCs that includes a broad range of reading options, including straight-up Giveaways (with no expectation of posting a review).

 If you’re a print reader and still have some money to spend on books, please consider Indie Bookstores instead of the easy Amazon one-click.